 Avoidants or those with an avoidant attachment style tend to avoid emotional closeness in relationships.
 They tend to value their independence more than their relationships.
 They have low love and connection needs.
 This doesn’t mean they don’t want connection at all.
 All human beings naturally want to connect and form close relationships.
 In the case …

 In attachment theory, the anxious and avoidant attachment styles are two insecure attachment styles.
-Those with these styles behave in insecure ways in romantic relationships, leading to friction or even dissolution.
+Individuals with these styles often exhibit insecure behaviors in romantic relationships, which can lead to friction or even dissolution.
 Before we delve into the anxious-avoidant relationship dynamics, let’s first understand the two attachment styles.
-To be specific, in this article, I’ll refer to …
+To be specific, in this article, I’ll …

 An avoidant attachment style person’s survival or self-protection need overpowers their need for love and connection.
 This makes it seem like they don’t want relationships at all.
 But they do because they’re humans, after all.
 It’s just that there’s a more potent opposing force preventing them from meeting their connection needs.
 They fear opening up …